lf-edge/eve/api/APIv2.md

 Request:

 The request mime type MUST be "application/x-proto-binary".
 The request MUST have the body of a single protobuf message of type AuthContainer where the AuthBody is a protobuf message of type [uuid.UuidRequest](./proto/uuid/uuid.proto).
-The message should include device certificate of the edge device.

 Response: